Quantum Nuclei at Weakly Bonded Interfaces: The Case of Cyclohexane on Rh(111): Results and discussion

 The harmonic free energy terms at a temperature of 150 K was added to the adsorption energy, as given by eq.~\ref{eq_Fharm}.
 This temperature was chosen to satisfy several conditions.
 On one hand, the temperature should be below the temperature of desorption and dehydrogenation, which are both close to 200~K~\cite{Koitaya_2012}.
 On the other hand, very low temperatures considerably increase the cost of a PIMD simulation and would reduce the role of anharmonicity, which we aim to investigate.
 The adsorption free energies $F^{\rm{harm}}_{\rm{ads}}$ were obtained analogously to eq.~\ref{eq_Eads}.

-The results for each coverage are summarized in the figure~\ref{fig_sketch}b, columns 2-7.
+The results for each coverage are summarized in figure~\ref{fig_sketch}a, columns 3-8.
 The addition of the zero point energy and the temperature-dependent free energy terms, already in the harmonic approximation, lead to a different adsorption energy for $\rm C_6H_{12}$ and $\rm C_6D_{12}$.
-This is to be expected, because the C-H stretching modes associated with the CH groups that point to the surface of the adsorbed cyclohexane show a significant red shift of up to 300 cm$^{-1}$ in comparison to the gas phase, as shown in figure~S1 in SI.
-Because of the difference in mass between the H and D atoms, such a red shift has a stronger impact on the ZPE of a CH vibration, compared to a CD one, as schematically shown in figure~\ref{fig_sketch}a.
-In both cases, the effect of ZPE increases the energy of adsorption (figure~\ref{fig_sketch}b, columns 2,3), and in the case of $\rm C_6H_{12}$ this effect is stronger.
-When adding the full free energy contributions, the translational and rotational entropic contributions of the gas-phase molecules work to decrease the adsorption free energy (figure~\ref{fig_sketch}b, columns 5,6).
-The magnitude of the isotope effect is not strongly affected by temperature and is about a factor two smaller than what is observed in experiment.
+This is to be expected, because the C-H stretching modes of the adsorbed cyclohexane associated with the CH groups that point to the surface show a significant red shift of up to 300 cm$^{-1}$ in comparison to the gas phase, as shown in figure~S2 in SI.
+Because of the difference in mass between the H and D atoms, such a red shift has a stronger impact on the ZPE of a C-H vibration, compared to a C-D one, as schematically shown in figure~\ref{fig_sketch}b.
+In both cases, the effect of ZPE increases the energy of adsorption (figure~\ref{fig_sketch}a, columns 3,4), and in the case of $\rm C_6H_{12}$ this effect is stronger.
+When adding the full free energy contributions, the translational and rotational entropic contributions of the gas-phase molecules work to decrease the adsorption free energy (figure~\ref{fig_sketch}a, columns 6,7).
+The magnitude of the isotope effect is not strongly affected by temperature and is about a factor two smaller than what is observed in temperature programmed desorption experiments~\cite{Koitaya_2012}, as shown in figure~\ref{fig_sketch}a.
 We also observe that the difference between H/D adsorption energies becomes smaller at full coverage.
 It decreases from 37 meV for $\theta = 0.12$ down to 20 meV for $\theta = 1$.
-This fact can be explained because the red shift of surface-pointing C-H stretching modes decreases with increasing coverage, pointing to a weaker molecule-surface interaction (see SI, fig.~S1).
+This trend appears because the red shift of surface-pointing C-H stretch modes decreases with increasing coverage, pointing to a weaker molecule-surface interaction (see SI, figure~S2).
 This confirms the weakening of the Rh-H bond with increasing coverage (and consequent strengthening of the C-H bond).